-Option Default value Requirement impact kamailio→lb→pkg_mem 16 This setting affects the amount of RAM the system will use.
-Each kamailio-lb worker will have this amount of RAM reserved.
-Lowering this setting up to 8 will help to release some memory depending on the number of kamailio-lb workers running.
-This can be a dangerous setting as the lb process could run out of memory.
-Use with caution. kamailio→lb→shm_mem 1/16 Total The installer will set this value to 1/16 of the total system RAM.
+Option Default value Requirement impact 1/16 Total kamailio \rightarrow Ib \rightarrow shm mem The installer will set this value to 1/16 of the total system RAM.
 This System RAM setting does not change even if the system RAM does so it's up to the administrator to tune it.
 It has been calculated that 1024 (1GB) is a good value for 50K subscriber environment.
 For a test environment, setting the value to 64 should be enough.
-"Out of memory" messages in the kamailio log can indicate that this value needs to be raised. kamailio→lb→tcp_children 8 Number of TCP workers kamailio-lb will spawn per listening socket.
+"Out of memory" messages in the kamailio log can indicate that this value needs to be raised. kamailio \rightarrow Ib \rightarrow tcp_children 8 Number of TCP workers kamailio-lb will spawn per listening socket.
 The value should be fine for a mixed UDP-TCP 50K subscriber system.
 Lowering this setting can free some RAM as the number of kamailio processes would decrease.
 For a test system or a pure UDP subscriber system 2 is a good value.
-1 or 2 TCP workers are always needed. kamailio→lb→tls→enable yes Enable or not TLS signaling on the system.
-Setting this value to "no" will yee prevent kamailio to spawn TLS listening workers and free some RAM. kamailio→lb→udp_children 8 See kamailio \rightarrow lb \rightarrow tcp_children explanation kamailio-proxy-children 8 See kamailio $\rightarrow lb \rightarrow tcp{children}$ explanation.
-In this case the proxy only Ramano /proxy /children 0 listens udp so these children should be enough to handle all the traffic.
-I could be set to 2 for test systems to lower the requirements. kamailio→proxy→expires Set the default and the max and min registration interval.
-The lower it is kamaiiio⇒proxy→ expires more REGISTER requests will be handled by the lb and the proxy.
-It car impact in the network traffic, RAM and CPU usage. kamailio>proxy>natping_inte erval 30 Interval for the proxy to send a NAT keepalive OPTIONS message to the nated subscriber.
-If decreased, this setting will increase the number of OPTIONS requests the proxy needs to send and can impact in the network traffic and the number of natping processes the system needs to 1 run.
-See kamailio → proxy → natping_processes explanation. kamailio-proxy-natping_pro cesses / Kamailio-proxy will spawn this number of processes to send keepalive OPTIONS to the nated subscribers.
+1 or 2 TCP workers are always needed. kamailio→lb→tls→enable Enable or not TLS signaling on the system.
+Setting this value to "no" will ves prevent kamailio to spawn TLS listening workers and free some RAM. kamailio-lb-udp_children 8 See kamailio→lb→tcp_children explanation 8 kamailio \rightarrow proxy \rightarrow children See kamailio \rightarrow lb \rightarrow tcp_children explanation.
+In this case the proxy only listens udp so these children should be enough to handle all the traffic.
+It could be set to 2 for test systems to lower the requirements. kamailio \rightarrow proxy \rightarrow^ expires Set the default and the max and min registration interval.
+The lower it is more REGISTER requests will be handled by the lb and the proxy.
+It can impact in the network traffic, RAM and CPU usage.
+Interval for the proxy to send a NAT keepalive OPTIONS message to the kamailio-proxy-natping_interval 30 nated subscriber.
+If decreased, this setting will increase the number of OPTIONS requests the proxy needs to send and can impact in the network traffic and the number of natping processes the system needs to run.
+See kamailio→proxy→natping_processes explanation. kamailio-proxy-natping_processes 7 Kamailio-proxy will spawn this number of processes to send keepalive OPTIONS to the nated subscribers.
 Each worker can handle about 250 messages/second (depends on the hardware).
-Depending the number of nated subscribers and the kamailio → proxy → natping_interval paramete the number of workers may need to be adjusted.
-The number can be calculated like nated_subscribers/natping_interval/pings_per_second_per_process.
-Fo the default options, assuming 50K nated subscribers in the system the parameter value would be 50.000/30/250 = (6,66) 7 workers.
+Depending the number of nated subscribers and the kamailio→proxy→natping interval parameter the number of workers may need to be adjusted.
+The number can be calculated like nated subscribers/natping interval/pings per second per process.
+For the default antional accuming EOK nated subscribe the default options, assuming 50K nated subscribers in the system the parameter value would be $50.000/30/250 = (6,66)$ 7 workers.
 7 is the maximum number of processes kamailio will accept.
-Raising this value will cause kamailio not to start.

-Option Default value Requirement impact kamailio->proxy->shm_mem 1/16 Total See kamailio \rightarrow lb \rightarrow shm_mem explanation.
+Raising this value will cause kamailio not to start. kamailio->proxy->shm_mem 1/16 Total See $kamailio \rightarrow lb \rightarrow shm_mem$ explanation.
 System RAM rateomat→enable yes Set this to no if the system shouldn't perform rating on the CDRs.
-This will save CPU usage. rsyslog→external_log 0 If enabled, the system will send the log messages to an external server.
-Depending on the rsyslog → external_loglevel parameter this can increase dramatically the network traffic. rsyslog→ngcp_logs_preserve days 93 This setting will set the number of days ngcp logs under /var/log/ngcp will be kept in disk.
+This will save CPU usage.

+Option Default value Requirement impact rsyslog→external_log 0 If enabled, the system will send the log messages to an external server.
+Depending on the rsyslog → external_loglevel parameter this can increase dramatically the network traffic. rsyslog->ngcp_logs_preserve days 93 This setting will set the number of days ngcp logs under /var/log/ngcp will be kept in disk.
 Lowering this setting will free a high amount of disk space.